 The final phase of drug rehab is aftercare.
 Through aftercare, the individual learns how to cope in their daily lives without the use of drugs.
 There are many different types of aftercare, including:

 - 12-step meetings.
-Groups such as Narcotics Anonymous help the individual get regular support from other recovering addicts in the weeks, months and years following treatment.
+Groups such as Narcotics Anonymous help the individual get regular support from other people in recovery in the weeks, months and years following treatment.
 These meetings help those in need feel as if there is always someone there to support them.

 - Sober living.
-A sober living home is a place where recovering addicts can gently transition back into life.
-They live among other recovering addicts and share responsibilities – all while in a safe, productive environment that is focused on healing.
+A sober living home is a place where those recovering from an addiction can gently transition back into life.
+They live among others who are also recovering and share responsibilities – all while in a safe, productive environment that is focused on healing.

 - Follow-up counseling and therapy.
-Sometimes, recovering addicts are in need of a life “tune-up” following treatment.
+Sometimes, recovering individuals are in need of a life “tune-up” following treatment.
 These counseling programs help insure that the individual is putting the lessons learned during rehab to good use.
-Many addicts continue with individual counseling for years after they exit a formal treatment program.
+It's common for those in recovery to continue with individual counseling for years after they exit a formal treatment program.

 Find Treatment Help Today

 Most drug addiction treatment programs last between a month and a full year, depending on the severity of the individual’s addiction.
-There are two primary types of drug rehab program: residential (where the individual lives at the facility full time) and outpatient (the recovering addict attends treatment during the day and then returns home in the evening).
-Choosing the right form of drug rehab depends upon the individual’s lifestyle, responsibilities and specific addiction.
-Regardless of the specific drug of addiction, rest assured that the addict will be in good hands in high-quality, evidence-based drug rehab programs.
+There are two primary types of drug rehab program: residential (where the individual lives at the facility full time) and outpatient (the recovering individual attends treatment during the day and then returns home in the evening).
+Choosing the right form of drug rehab depends upon the individual’s lifestyle

 For more information on treatment programs available across the country, contact us today.